Last updated 12/11/2020

 Omni Calculator Project: a community of scientists and researchers built 1000 math and physics calculators to make homeschooling less challenging for parents and kids.
 Each of them is equipped with tips and detailed explanations of concepts to various scientific phenomena.
 They are fun, they are helpful and they can teach you a lot more than 2+2.

-#ParentStrong Guide to Distance Learning: Check out the new Resource Guide with more than 100 free, high quality resources, tools and activities in English and Spanish vetted by experts and brought to you from some of the most trusted names in education and parenting – PBS, Khan Academy, Common Sense Media, Univision, National PTA, GreatSchools, United Way, among many others.
+#ParentStrong Guide to Distance Learning: Check out this Resource Guide with more than 100 free, high quality resources, tools and activities in English and Spanish vetted by experts and brought to you from some of the most trusted names in education and parenting – PBS, Khan Academy, Common Sense Media, Univision, National PTA, GreatSchools, United Way, among many others.

 Phoenix Sky Harbor Airport: Not travelling these days?
 Phoenix Sky Harbor offers airport-inspired activities for children in English and Spanish.
-Share your kids’ artwork using the hashtag #ColorSkyHarbor.

 Salt River Schools: The Curriculum & Instruction and Student Support Services teams at Salt River Schools compiled a comprehensive list of online resources for at-home learning activities for its families and students.